LocalViT: Analyzing Locality in Vision Transformers: Experimental Results

 \subsection{Activation functions}

 The non-linear activation function after depth-wise convolution used in the above experiments is simply ReLU6.
 The benefit of using other non-linear activation functions is also studied.
+In Table~\ref{tbl:ablation_activation}, the ablation study based on LocalViT-T is done.
 First of all, by replacing the activation function from ReLU6 to h-swish, the gain of Top-1 accuracy over the baseline is increased from 1.5\% to 2.2\%.
 This shows the benefit of h-swish activation functions can be easily extended from CNNs to vision transformers.
 Next, the h-swish activation function is combined with other channel attention modules including ECA~\cite{wang2020efficient} and SE~\cite{hu2018squeeze}.
+The ECA and SE modules are placed directly after the h-swish function.
 By adding ECA, the performance is further improved by 0.1\%.
 Considering that only 60 parameters are introduced, this improvement is still considerable under a harsh parameter budget.

 Another significant improvement is brought by a squeeze-and-excitation module.
 When the reduction ratio in the squeeze-and-excitation module is reduced from 192 to 4, the gain of Top-1 accuracy is gradually increased from 2.6\% to 3.6\%.
 The number of parameters is also increased accordingly.
 Note that, for all of the networks, the computational complexity is almost the same.
 This implies that if there is no strict limitation on the number of parameters, advanced non-linear activation functions could be used.
 In the following experiments, we use the combination of h-swish and SE as the non-linear activation function after depth-wise convolution.
 Additionally, the reduction ratio of the squeeze-and-excitation module is chosen such that only 4 channels are kept after the squeeze operation.
-This choice of design achieves a good balance between the number of parameters and the model accuracy. \textbf{Thus, local information is also important in vision transformers.
+This choice of design achieves a good balance between the number of parameters and the model accuracy. \textit{Thus, local information is also important in vision transformers.
 A wide range of efficient modules could be introduced into the feed-forward network of vision transformers to expand the network capacity.}